JessMurphy/CaseControlAF/README.md

 # CaseControlAF
-Case Control AF Reconstruction R Package
+Case Control Allele Frequency (AF) Reconstruction R Package

-This repository contains the source code for the CaseControlAF R package which can be used to reconstruct the AF for cases and controls separately given commonly available summary statistics.
+This repository contains the source code for the CaseControlAF R package which can be used to reconstruct the allele frequency (AF) for cases and controls separately given commonly available summary statistics.

 The package contains two functions: